veryaustin/build-a-tron/README.md

 * [Pages] for making pretty "Word" documents
 * [Tunesify] for converting audio files to various formats
 * [PageLayers] for clipping websites and creating Photoshop layouts
 * [Bear] for clipping articles and taking notes.
-More simple thatn Evernote
+More simple that Evernote
 * [YubiKey Personalization Tool] for personalizing Yubikeys
 * [Trello] for having a desktop client for Trello
+* [Teracopy] for duping directories/disks
+* [Dmesh] for Triangular mesh image generation

 [exuberant ctags]: http://ctags.sourceforge.net/
 [heroku toolbelt]: https://toolbelt.heroku.com/